jendives2000/LongIsland_NY_Hospitals_SQL_Excel_PowerBI_Analysis/06_PowerBI_Semantic_Model/README.md

 * Add only attributes that are useful for slicing.

   * Avoid “junk dimensions” with many sparse columns.

+Dimensions are owned by the Core Data Model.
+KPI Integration Layer consumes but does not redefine them.

 ### Role-Playing Dates